kiranpok/WeatherMate/README.md

 # WeatherMate App

+## Overview
-WeatherMate is a Kotlin-based Android application that provides current weather data and a 7-day weather forecast using real-time location.
-It is designed with Jetpack Compose and utilizes modern Android development practices, including dependency injection with Dagger Hilt.
+WeatherMate is a Kotlin-based Android application that provides real-time weather data and 7-day forecasts using the OpenWeatherMap API.
+Designed with Jetpack Compose, the app adheres to modern Android development practices, including dependency injection with Dagger Hilt, to ensure scalability and maintainability.

 ## Features

-- **Real-time Weather**: Fetches current weather data for the user's location.
+- **Real-Time Weather**: Fetches current weather data for the user's location.
-- **7-Day Forecast**: Displays a detailed weather forecast for the next 7 days.
+- **7-Day and Hourly Forecasts**: Displays detailed weather information for the next 7 days and hourly updates.
-- **Refresh Location**: Allows users to refresh their location and fetch updated weather data.
+- **Refresh Location**: Allows users to update weather data by refreshing their location.
+- **Saved Locations**: Enables users to save and manage their favorite cities.
+- **Unit Preferences**: Switch between Celsius and Fahrenheit.
+- **Weather Alerts**: Sends notifications for significant weather changes.
+- **Activity Recommendations**: Provides personalized suggestions based on weather conditions.
 - **User-Friendly UI**: Designed using Jetpack Compose with Material 3 styling.
-- **Dependency Injection**: Powered by Dagger Hilt for better modularity and testability.
+- **Accessibility**: High-contrast design and clear labels for inclusivity.

 ---